PasqualeMainolfi/PasqualeMainolfi/README.md

 @PasqualeMainolfi

-Composer and Computer Scientist <br>
+Composer and Computer Scientist
-Professor of Computer Music at Scuola di Musica Elettronica <br>
+Professor of Computer Music at Scuola di Musica Elettronica
 Conservatorio “G. Martucci”, Salerno (IT)